 - Keel Lorenz, the head of the Government Conspiracy in Neon Genesis Evangelion, has several traits in common with the Wandering Jew; given the timbre of the series, this is pretty much par for the course.

 - Kurumi of Presents is cursed to wander the Earth without aging because she didn't receive any presents on her tenth birthday.
 Until she finally finds her present, she fills the time by giving other people the presents they deserve, or watching what ensues when they receive other presents.

-- In J. Michael Straczynski's Midnight Nation comic book, Lazarus, after being resurrected by Christ, found himself without purpose.
+- In Midnight Nation, Lazarus, after being resurrected by Christ, found himself without purpose.
 Finally, Jesus tells Lazarus to await his return, then goes off to the Last Supper.
 Lazarus, now a wandering homeless man, is still waiting.

 David Grey: Jesus Christ!

-- In The DCU, one of The Phantom Stranger's purported origins—he has four, and DC will never say which if any of them is the real one—is that he is the Wandering Jew.
+- One of The Phantom Stranger's purported origins — he has four, and DC will never say which if any of them is the real one — is that he is the Wandering Jew.
 (The other three also involve him being some kind of Flying Dutchman, but not the Wandering Jew.
 Clear?)

 Johanna Constantine: They tell a tale, in these parts of London, that the Devil and the Wandering Jew meet, once in every century, in a tavern. [...]

 Hob: And I'm not Jewish.

 - In Alan Moore's one-shot Majestic, set in the WildStorm Universe, Superman Substitute Mr. Majestic is one of the last surviving beings at the end of the universe along with the Wandering Jew himself, who's lived so long he's forgotten his name, his species, his planet of origin (he does remember he and Majestic both spent a while on it, though)...